Combinatorial Markov chains on linear extensions: Various Markov chains

 The {\bf transposition graph} is defined in the same way as the uniform transposition graph, except that the edges are given the symbolic weight $x_{\pi_j}$ whenever $\tau_{j}$ takes $\pi \to \pi'$.

 \begin{eg} The transposition graph for the poset in Example~\ref{example.running example} is illustrated in Figure~\ref{figure.tau}.

-The transition matrix is given by \be . \ee Again, by definition the column sums are zero, but the row sums are not zero in this example.
-In fact, the stationary distribution (with eigenvalue 0) is given by the eigenvector \be ^{T} \; . \ee We give a closed form expression for the weights of the stationary distribution in the general case in Theorem~\ref{theorem.transposition}. \end{eg}
+The transition matrix is given by \be . \ee Again, by definition the column sums are one, but the row sums are not one in this example.
+In fact, the stationary distribution (column vector with eigenvalue 1) is given by the eigenvector \be ^{T} \; . \ee We give a closed form expression for the weights of the stationary distribution in the general case in Theorem~\ref{theorem.transposition}. \end{eg}